Aipcecodes/codes/UK (IPSO) - Editors' Code of Practice.md

 - Detecting or exposing crime, or the threat of crime, or serious impropriety.
 - Protecting public health or safety.
 - Protecting the public from being misled by an action or statement of an individual or organisation.
-- Disclosing a person or organisation’s failure or likely failure to comply with any obligation to which they are subject.
+- Disclosing a person or organisation's failure or likely failure to comply with any obligation to which they are subject.
 - Disclosing a miscarriage of justice.
 - Raising or contributing to a matter of public debate, including serious cases of impropriety, unethical conduct or incompetence concerning the public.
 - Disclosing concealment, or likely concealment, of any of the above.

 2. There is a public interest in freedom of expression itself.

 3. The regulator will consider the extent to which material is already in the public domain or will become so.

 4. Editors invoking the public interest will need to demonstrate that they reasonably believed publication
 - or journalistic activity taken with a view to publication
 - would both serve, and be proportionate to, the public interest and explain how they reached that decision at the time.

 5. An exceptional public interest would need to be demonstrated to over-ride the normally paramount interests of children under 16.